neighborhoods/Prefab/protean/PHP-Language.md

 The PHP langauge has improved a lot since PHP 7 was introduced, and some important improvements have also been made since then.
 This document describes some of the language features that we leverage and extend in order to accomplish the `Protean` architecture specification.

 # Strict Typing
 PHP 7 introduced [strict typing](http://php.net/manual/en/functions.arguments.php#functions.arguments.type-declaration.strict) and the ability for [return type declarations](http://php.net/manual/en/functions.returning-values.php#functions.returning-values.type-declaration) as well as continuing with the ability to use [argument type declarations](http://php.net/manual/en/functions.arguments.php#functions.arguments.type-declaration).
-All public methods MUST provide non-primitive type declarations.
-All PHP files MUST `declare(strict_types=1);`
+* All methods MUST provide an argument or return type declaration.
+* All PHP files MUST `declare(strict_types=1);`
+* Public methods MUST NOT declare an `array` primitive as an argument or return type declaration.
+See Typed Arrays.

 # Interfaces
 All classes MUST have an Interface.